 - Professional development: Lab members have distinct ambitions.
 Our goal is to help prepare you for the career that you want and give you the opportunities you need to succeed.
 Lab members need individually tailored mentorship and experiences.
 Key strategies include:

 - Attending workshops or courses.
 Many career development opportunities are available through UC Davis’s “GradPathways” program.
 GradPathways offers >150 workshops, seminars, and panel discussions on a range of topics, from networking strategies to enhancing leadership and management skills.
-The ecology community at UC Davis also offers relevant classes (e.g., on pedagogy and on career development).
+The ecology community at UC Davis also offers relevant classes (g., on pedagogy and on career development).
 Lab members should work with Danny to identify useful experiences.

 - Attending student/postdoc workgroups.
 A variety of student/postdoc workgroups and centers exist on campus that can support lab members in learning new skills.
-Some of these include the UC Davis Data Lab, the GGE statistics support group, and the Davis R Users Group.
+Some of these include the UC Davis Data Lab, #maptimeDavis (GIS support group), the GGE statistics support group, and the Davis R Users Group.

 - It is Danny and your shared responsibility to seek out funding.
 There will be periods when the lab has funding to support your conference travel, and periods when it will be necessary to seek out your own travel funds.
 Discuss the funding plan with Danny ahead of time.
+In general, we strive to fund all dimensions of the conference travel (e., airfare, ground transportation, accommodation, registration, and meals), but it may depend on the funding source/amount as to what is possible.

 - Take advantage of your time at conferences!
 Set up meetings with people ahead of time, attend interesting talks, and do your best to network.